-If you're a total newbie, you might want to consult our best beginner telescope guide instead, as well as our advice on how to set up a telescope.
-Alternatively you may also want to consider which are presently the best binoculars for watching the skies – and follow our explanation of binoculars vs telescope for stargazing … all part of us helping you make an informed purchase decision, rather than costly mistake.
+To throw another option into the mix, you may also want to consider which are presently the best binoculars for watching the skies – and follow our explanation of binoculars vs telescope for stargazing … all part of us helping you make an informed purchase decision, rather than costly mistake.

 How to choose the best telescope for you

 Trying to find the best telescope can be pretty intimidating, especially if you're new to the whole business.
 There's so much choice, and so many accessories and extras, that you might despair of working out what's the best option for you.
 However you just need to ask yourself some key questions: what do you want to be able to see, how much room do you have, and how much do you want to spend?

 There are three types of telescope: refractors, reflectors and catadioptric or compound telescopes.
 They each have a different kind of lens set-up, which means they provide different results.